 "Mr Bloom, strolling towards Brunswick street, smiled.
 My missus has just got an.
 Reedy freckled soprano.
 Cheeseparing nose.
 Nice enough in its way: for a little ballad.
 No guts in it.
 You and me, don't you know: in the same boat.
 Softsoaping.
 Give you the needle that would.
 Can't he hear the difference?
 Think he's that way inclined a bit.
 Against my grain somehow."
 (U5.183)

 "Thought that Belfast would fetch him.
-I hope that smallpox up there doesn't get worse.
-Suppose she wouldn't let herself be vaccinated again.
-Your wife and my wife.
+I hope that smallpox up there doesn't get worse."
+(U5.188)

 (Image courtesy of the ZJJF)